How To Get Pay Stubs From Your Previous Employer

 Most human resources departments require employees--old and current--to fill out a formal request for a copy of a pay stub.
-This helps keeping a paper trail.
+This helps to keep a paper trail.
 Fill out the form in its entirety, following all instructions and providing any previous address and phone number you used while employed by the company.

-Provide a current mailing address and phone number should you need to be contacted by HR for clarifications.
+Provide a current mailing address and phone number should you need to be contacted by HR for clarification.
 Some Employers use an outsourcing contractor outside of HR to request pay stub copies via phone or online.
 Request online instructions and get access to a computer.
 Print extra copies to keep for your records.

 Employers are required to comply with state law.
-If, for some reason, your employer or former employer does not follow the requirements, contact your state's labor department and file a complaint.
+If, for some reason, your employer or former employer does not follow the requirements, contact your state's labor department, and file a complaint.
 Make sure you aren't requesting a pay stub that's too outdated, as some states only require employers to hold payroll records for a certain number of years.

 Meanwhile, if your checks were directly deposited, you can request copies of bank statements from your bank until the pay stub matter is sorted through.

-Be Clear on How to Get Pay Stubs
+Be Clear On How To Get Pay Stubs